dmodel-ai/dmodel-ai.github.io/nulls/blog_post.md

 a minimum loss before loss for this task climbing again.
 Charitably, this may be because the features beyond this point become more complex --- less linear, or the represented features themselves represent more subtle concepts.
-Cynically, this reflects that models---small models in particular---do not uniformly improve at this task over training, as we observed in @sec:mypypp.
+Cynically, this reflects that models---small models in particular---do not uniformly improve at this task over training, as we observed in @Sec:mypypp.

 Our suspicion is that this
 pattern would continue even for the larger models if we continued to overtrain them for longer.